objectiv/objectiv.io/docs/docs/tracking/react/how-to-guides/tracking-locations.md

 The former follow HTML semantic, while the latter are generic wrappers that can render any Component or Element.
 Both are built on top of our [Providers](/tracking/react/api-reference/common/providers/overview.md) and [Location Wrappers](/tracking/react/api-reference/locationWrappers/overview.md).

-:::info why tagging?
+:::info Locations?
-If you want to know why we ask you to tag your elements, take a look at the [Core Concepts Introduction](/tracking/core-concepts).
+Take a look at the [Core Concepts Introduction](/tracking/core-concepts) for more information on what Locations are and why are they so important.
 :::

 ## Interactions